bmeurant/technical-docs/software-architecture/architectural-styles/monolithic.md

 ---
 # Monolithic Architecture

-**Monolithic architecture** is a software design style where the entire application is built as a **single, indivisible deployment unit**.
+**Monolithic architecture** is an [[software-architecture/architectural-styles/|architectural style]] where the entire application is built as a **single, indivisible deployment unit**.
 All application functionalities (the user interface, business logic, and data access) are packaged into a single artifact, which is then deployed to a single server or a cluster of servers acting as a unified entity.

 * **Key Principles:**
     * **Single Codebase:** The application is a single project with one source code repository.